department-of-veterans-affairs/vets-design-system-documentation/src/_components/loading-indicators.md

 ### When to consider something else

-* Use the standard [Progress bar](https://design.va.gov/components/progress-bars) for file uploads where the wait time is determinate.
+* Use the [Standard progress bar](https://design.va.gov/components/progress-bars) for file uploads where the wait time is determinate.
+* Use the [Segmented progress bar](https://design.va.gov/components/progress-bars) in forms to communicate the number of steps required to complete the form.

 ## Accessibility considerations